 R345, Information Technology Resource Security

 2.1.
-Policy and Procedures R132, Government Records Access and Management Act Guidelines
+Regent Policy R132, Government Records Access and Management Act Guidelines

 3.1.
 Acceptable Use Policy: Defines User conduct for appropriate use of the Institution’s IT Resources.